Bhupendrabhai Patel: Member of Gujarat Legislative Assembly

 Patel became a member of Gujarat Legislative Assembly for the Ghatlodia constituency after winning the 2017 Gujarat Legislative Assembly elections, running against Shashikant Patel of the Indian National Congress.
 He won by a record margin of 1,17,000 votes.

 He was elected again from Ghotlodia constituency in 2022 Gujarat Legislative Assembly election as a BJP candidate defeating his nearest rival and Indian National Congress candidate Amiben Yagnik.

-Chief Minister of Gujarat
+Chief Minister

 First Term (2021 - 2022)

 On 11 September 2021, Vijay Rupani resigned from the post of Chief Minister of Gujarat.
 Patel was unanimously elected as the BJP legislative party leader and Chief Minister elect of Gujarat on 12 September 2021 in the party legislature meeting at Gandhinagar.
 He was sworn in as the Chief Minister of Gujarat on 13 September 2021.

 On 8 February 2022, he launched a new Gujarat IT/ITeS policy 2022-2027.
 His government also became the first state to set up a committee to study modalities and implementation of Uniform Civil Code in the state, applying the same to the citizens of the state.